hituro/hituro-makes-macros/storylets/README.md

 #### `pulls`
 _Syntax_: `{ type: "pulls", op: "|eq|neq|gt|lt|gte|lge", pulls: "number", store: "store" }`

-True if some number of storylets (by default the operator is `gte`) have already been used from the indicated store.
+True if some number of storylets (by default the operator is `eq`) have already been used from the indicated store.
 If no store is indicated then the same store as the storylet is used.

 #### `rand`
 _Syntax_: `{ type: "rand", chance: int }`